nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 Login Succeeded
 ```

-Go back to the Container Registry, select *Hamburger Menu -> Developer Services -> Container Registry*.
+3. Navigate back to the Container Registry.
+In the Console, open the navigation menu and click **Developer Services**.
+Under **Containers & Artifacts**, click **Container Registry**.

 ![Container Registry](images/7.png)

-Select the compartment and then click *Create Repository*.
+4. Select the compartment and then click **Create Repository**.

 ![Repository Create](images/8.png)

-Select the compartment and enter *quickstart-mp* as the Repository Name, then choose Access as *Public* and then click *Create Repository*.
+5. Select the compartment and enter *quickstart-mp* as the Repository Name, then choose Access as **Public** and click **Create Repository**.

 ![Repository Description](images/9.png)

-After the repository *quickstart-mp* has been created you can verify in the repository list and its settings.
+6. After the repository *quickstart-mp* has been created you can verify in the repository list and its settings.

 ![Verify Namespace](images/10.png)

-To push your Docker image into your repository inside the Oracle Cloud Container Registry, copy and paste the following command in your text editor and then replace `ENDPOINT_OF_YOUR_REGION_NAME`/`NAMESPACE_OF_YOUR_TENANCY`/quickstar-mp:1.0 with Docker image full name, which you have saved earlier.
+7. To push your Docker image into your repository inside the Oracle Cloud Container Registry, copy and paste the following command in your text editor and then replace `ENDPOINT_OF_YOUR_REGION_NAME`/`NAMESPACE_OF_YOUR_TENANCY`/quickstar-mp:1.0 with Docker image full name, which you saved earlier.

 ```bash
 <copy>docker push `ENDPOINT_OF_YOUR_REGION_NAME`/`NAMESPACE_OF_YOUR_TENANCY`/quickstart-mp:1.0</copy>
 ```
-You get similar result:
+The result should look like this:
 ```bash
 $ docker push iad.ocir.io/id9hokcxpkra/quickstart-mp:1.0
 The push refers to repository [iad.ocir.io/id9hokcxpkra/quickstart-mp]